prasidhanchan/pokedex-api/README.md

 ## Create your own Instance on Render

 - [Fork](https://github.com/prasidhanchan/pokedex-api/fork) this repository.
+- Change the connection string to your in application.properties
 - Provide the Environment variables in the setup process on Render:

   ```